-Particulars March 31, 2024
+Particulars March 31, 2025 March 31, 2024

 Balances with banks:

-- On current accounts 118
+- In current and other accounts 76 118

-Total 118
+Total 76 118

 Bank balances lying in various current accounts bear no interest.

 There are no repatriation restrictions with regard to cash and cash equivalents as at the end of reporting period and prior periods.